 RW Definition and Paradigm

-Relational wisdom may be defined as your ability to discern emotions and interests in yourself and others, to interpret them in the light of God’s Word, and to use this insight to manage your responses and relationships constructively.
+Relational wisdom may also be defined as your ability to discern emotions, interests and abilities in yourself and others, to interpret this information in the light of God’s Word, and to use these insights to manage your responses and relationships successfully.

 The Bible’s teaching on relational wisdom can be organized in terms of six core skills or disciplines that are grouped into three pairs.
 One pair focuses on how we relate to God, another on how we relate to ourselves, and the third on how we relate to others.